 Once she is retested and it is proven that the UTI has been cleared, then the remaining symptoms, if any, will be discussed between the woman and her physician.

 The next step could be a kidney and bladder scan, or a cystoscopy (a hollow tube with a camera lens is inserted into the urethra and advanced into the bladder).
 These tests are meant to rule out such issues as kidney stones or unidentified infections.

-When no complications are discovered in the urinary tract, then more advance testing is needed.
-The doctor may order an ultrasound, and/or an MRI.
+When no complications are discovered in the urinary tract, then more advanced testing is needed.
+The doctor may order an ultrasound, and/or an MRI scan.
 In these cases, the doctor will be searching for ovarian cysts or ovarian cancer.

 Treatments for UTIs and ovarian cysts

 The common treatment for a urinary tract infection is antibiotics.
-A simple infection, urethra and bladder only, will be treated with three to seven days of antibiotics.
-A more complex UTI, one that involves the kidneys, will receive seven to fourteen days of antibiotics.
-If the patient is too ill to take medication by mouth, too dehydrated, or the infection has spread to the blood, then hospitalization with intravenous antibiotics and fluids will be demanded.
+A simple infection, one that encompasses the urethra and bladder only, will be treated with three to seven days of antibiotics such as amoxicillin.
+For a more complex UTI, one that involves the kidneys, patients will receive seven to fourteen days of antibiotics to ensure that the infection is cleared out completely.
+If the patient is too ill to take medication by mouth, too dehydrated, or the infection has spread to the blood and become sepsis, then hospitalization with intravenous antibiotics and fluids will be absolutely necessary.

 Most normal symptoms of an ovarian cyst are treated conservatively.
 Usually, only over the counter or prescription pain medication is necessary until the cysts are gone.
 Surgery is only used if the cyst turns out to be a tumor, there is excessive bleeding, or another life-threatening event occurs because of the ovarian cysts.